En-Jen/fm-todo-app/README.md

 ## The challenge

-The challenge is to build out this todo app and get it looking as close to the design as possible.
+The challenge is to build out [this todo app](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW) and get it looking as close to the design as possible.

+- Figma and Sketch files are provided
+- There is also a `style-guide.md` file, which contains information such as color palette and fonts.

 Users should be able to: